openSUSE/news-o-o/_posts/2010-09-05-opensuse-weekly-news-issue-139-is-out.markdown

 ####  [Bruno Friedmann: Come on !
 Join the Bacula developer conference](http://lizards.opensuse.org/2010/08/30/come-on-join-the-bacula-developer-conference/)

 "I love to see all of you, devs, packagers or just curious on the Bacula developer conference held in Yverdon-Les-Bains Switzerland on September 26, 27 & 28.
-Direct information : [bacula.org conf page](http://www.bacula.org/en/?page=conference) You donâ€™t know what bacula is ?
+Direct information : [bacula.org conf page](http://www.bacula.org/en/?page=conference) You don’t know what bacula is ?
 Well I would summarize it as an one of the essential component in enterprise IT.
 It not only backup your data, it give you them back when needed !
-Donâ€™t smile, many backup solution failed (even proprietary solutions) in this last crucial point."
+Don’t smile, many backup solution failed (even proprietary solutions) in this last crucial point."